Secession: United States

 Discussions and threats of secession often surfaced in American politics during the first half of the 19th century, and secession was declared by the Confederate States of America in the South during the American Civil War.
 However, in 1869, the United States Supreme Court ruled in Texas v.
-White that unilateral secession was not permitted, saying that the union between a state (Texas in the case before the bar) "was as complete, as perpetual, and as indissoluble as the union between the original States.
+White that unilateral secession was not permitted, saying that the union between a state (Texas in the case before the bar) and the other states "was as complete, as perpetual, and as indissoluble as the union between the original States.
 There was no place for reconsideration or revocation, except through revolution or through consent of the States."
+Current secession movements still exist, the most notable example of which is the Hawaiian sovereignty movement which formed after the illegal annexation of the Kingdom of Hawaii by the United States under the Newlands Resolution passed by Congress in 1898.
+Many international organizations consider Hawaii under American occupation.

 Yemen

 North Yemen and South Yemen merged in 1990; tensions led to a 1994 southern secession which was crushed in a civil war.

 Yugoslavia

 On June 25, 1991, Croatia and Slovenia seceded from the Socialist Federal Republic of Yugoslavia.
 Bosnia and Herzegovina and North Macedonia also declared independence, after which the federation broke up, causing the separation of the remaining two countries Serbia and Montenegro.
 Several wars ensued between the Federal Republic of Yugoslavia and seceding entities and among other ethnic groups in Slovenia, Croatia, Bosnia and Herzegovina, and later, Kosovo.
 Montenegro peacefully separated from its union with Serbia in 2006.

-Kosovo unilaterally declared de facto independence from Serbia on February 17, 2008, and was recognized by several dozen countries, but officially remains under United Nations administration.
+Kosovo unilaterally declared independence from Serbia on February 17, 2008, and was recognized by around 100 countries, with the rest considering it remaining under United Nations administration.